 The Minerva Initiative has a unique relationship between Research and Policy within DOD.
 As such, leadership across the department collaborate to identify and support basic social science research issues in need of attention and then integrate those research insights into the policy making context.
 In doing this, the leadership team closely works with the program managers within the military Service branches.

-Individual Minerva university research grants are executed and receive technical oversight from program managers based at the three Military Service basic research organizations: the Air Force Office of Scientific Research, the Army Research Office, and the Office of Naval Research.
-Program managers also lead evaluation panels for new Minerva Funding Opportunity Announcements (FOA).
+Minerva University Research Grants are executed by and receive technical oversight from program managers based at the three Military Service basic research organizations: the Air Force Office of Scientific Research (AFOSR), the Army Research Office (ARO), and the Office of Naval Research (ONR).
+Program managers are responsible for managing activities associated with the program, research execution, and leading evaluation panels for Minerva funding opportunities including the Defense Established and Civilian University Research (DECUR) Partnership.